consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 2.03 `GET /status` ("Data Rights Status" endpoint)

-This is the Data Rights Status endpoint which End-Users and Authorized Agents can use to query for the status of an existing data rights request.
+This is the Data Rights Status endpoint which Users and Authorized Agents can use to query for the status of an existing data rights request.
 Requests to this endpoint MUST provide a single URL parameter request_id which is the Request ID for the Data Rights Request.

 `GET /status?request_id=c789ff35-7644-4ceb-9981-4b35c264aac3`